 - All required immunizations must be up-to-date and a copy of the immunizations must be on file with the Student Life office. - Dogs must be of a reasonable size for the living space assigned to the student under university housing policies.
-The Dean of Students reserves the right to determine appropriateness for the assigned living space.
+The Vice President for Student Life and/or Associate Dean of Students reserves the right to determine appropriateness for the assigned living space.
 Certain breeds, including pit bulls, are not appropriate for university housing. - Dogs must be spayed or neutered.
 A copy of the veterinarian's report must be on file with the Student Life office. - Collars and tags must be worn at all times.
 The dog must be kept on a leash at all times when outside the residence hall room or apartment.
 Dogs must never be allowed to run freely. - Dogs must possess and exhibit friendly and sociable characteristics.
-A specific dog can be restricted from the premises by the Dean of Students based on any confirmed threatening or territorial behavior. - Successful completion of dog obedience and training programs are highly recommended. - Johnson University requires the animal owner to maintain a liability insurance policy covering damage or injuries caused by the animal while on campus. - Johnson University shall not be liable for loss of or injury to any animal brought to campus.
+A specific dog can be restricted from the premises by the Vice President for Student Life and/or Associate Dean of Students based on any confirmed threatening or territorial behavior. - Successful completion of dog obedience and training programs are highly recommended. - Johnson University requires the animal owner to maintain a liability insurance policy covering damage or injuries caused by the animal while on campus. - Johnson University shall not be liable for loss of or injury to any animal brought to campus.